-c: Honorable Richard F. Kahle, Jr. Director of Taxation
+c: Honorable Richard F. Kahle, Jr.

-Kevin T. Wakayama Deputy Attorney General
+Director of Taxation

-X tax attorney was not exempt from the requirement of using his social security number on returns he prepared.
+Kevin T. Wakayama Deputy Attorney General tax attorney was not exempt from the requirement of using his social security number on returns to prepared.

 N.E.
-Power DC.
-31-1 USTC \$ 9383.
-511 FSupp 700.
+Power DC, 31-1 USTC \$ 9383, 511 FSupp 700.

-Where a department store licenses a corpora-tion to prepare seturns in its stores, and that corporation sublicenses this privilege to a second corporation, the individual employees of the subli-censee, the sublicensee. and the licensee may be considered income tax resurn preparers.
-The department store is not a presarer.
+Where a department store licenses a corporation to prepare turns in its stores, and that corporation sublicenses this privilege to a second corporation, the individual employees of the sublicensee, the sublicensee, and the licensee may be considered income tax return preparers.
+The department store is not a preparer.
 The individual with primary responsibility for the accuracy of the return must sign the return and show his or her social security number.
-The same and employer identification number of the original licensee must also be snown on the return be the person who employed or engaged the preparer.
+The same and employer identification number of the original licensee must also be shown on the return at the person who employed or engaged the preparer.

 Rev. Rui.
-81-246, 1981-2 C3 249.
+31-246, 1981-2 CB 249.